 Any person who has struggled with the issues of substance abuse knows the powerful grip and temptation that it can have on an individual.
 The college has designated individuals who can help with Biblical counsel for anyone who is struggling with these issues.
 A confidential appointment for such counsel can be arranged through the Student Life Office.

-All faculty, staff and students are strongly encouraged to help make Maranatha Baptist Bible College a drug-free work place.
+All faculty, staff and students are strongly encouraged to help make Maranatha Baptist University a drug-free work place.
 You can do this by learning about substance abuse (its dangers and warning signs), encouraging others to avoid substance abuse, and getting help if you need it – - – either for yourself or for someone you are concerned about.
 The use of tobacco, alcohol, and illicit drugs is contrary to Biblical expectation and damaging to the cause of Christ.
 Maranatha expects total abstinence from the use of alcohol (as a beverage), tobacco, and illicit drugs for all faculty, staff and students.

 Also see Alcohol, Drugs, and Tobacco